 - Communicating in the member's preferred language; - Contacting the member/HCDM, DR as applicable by telephone, at times when the member may reasonably be expected to be available (e.g., after work or school); - Whenever possible, contacting the member/HCDM, DR as applicable face-to-face, if telephone contact is insufficient to locate the member or determine acuity and risk; and - Sending a letter to the current or most recent address requesting contact, if all attempts at personal contact are unsuccessful, except when a letter is contraindicated due to safety concerns (e.g., domestic violence) or confidentiality issues.
-The provider will note safety or confidentiality concerns in the progress notes section of the clinical record and include a copy of the letter sent in the comprehensive clinical record. - For persons determined to have a Serious Mental Illness who are receiving Special Assistance (see AHCCCS AMPM section 320-R)
+The provider will note safety or confidentiality concerns in the progress notes section of the clinical record and include a copy of the letter sent in the comprehensive clinical record.

-If the above activities are unsuccessful the providers will make further attempts to reengage the following populations:
+If the above activities are unsuccessful the providers will make further attempts to re-engage the following populations:

 - a.
-Members with an SMI or SED designation - b.
-Members on court ordered treatment. - c.
-Members with a history of justice involvement - d.
-Children, pregnant women, and/or teenagers with a substance use disorder, and - e.
+Members determined to have an SMI - b.
+Members on court ordered treatment, - c.
+Members known to have been recently released from incarceration, - d.
+Children, pregnant women, and/or teenagers with a substance abuse disorder, and - e.
 Any member determined to be at risk of relapse, increased symptomology, or deterioration. - f.
-Individuals with a potential for harm to self or others - g.
-Members experiencing, or at risk of experiencing homelessness.
+Individuals with a potential for harm to self or others